Spectral Inference under Complex Temporal Dynamics: Simulations and Data Analysis

 In this subsection, we study the accuracy and power of hypothesis testing using the proposed SCR.
 We consider \cref{example_power_ARCH} for testing stationarity and \cref{example_power_MA} for testing time-varying white noise.
 Furthermore, we also consider another example of non-parametric ARMA model validation, which is given in \cref{example_parametric_AR}.

 \begin{example}(Time-varying ARCH model) Consider the following model

 where $a_0(u)=0.3$ and $a_1(u)=0.2+\delta u$.
 Observe that when $\delta=0$, the model is stationary.
 When $\delta=0$, the accuracy of the hypothesis testing for stationarity is studied for two cases, one with $N=400$ and the other with $N=800$, where $n$ and $B_n$ are selected by the MV method.
-We have shown the simulated coverage probabilities of the SCR in \cref{table_hypo}.
+We have shown the simulated Type I error rates of the SCR in \cref{table_hypo}.
 Next, we study the power of the hypothesis testing for stationarity using the proposed SCR by increasing $\delta$.
-We study both $0.05$ and $0.1$ level confidence regions.
-The simulated power of the SCR for $N=800$ is shown in \cref{figure_power_ARCH}.
+We study both $0.05$ and $0.1$ level tests.
+The simulated powers of the SCR for $N=800$ {and $N=600$} are shown in \cref{figure_power_ARCH}. {One can see that, for both $N=800$ and $N=600$, the simulated Type I error rates of the SCR (when $\delta=0$) are accurate.
+Furthermore, the simulated power of the SCR increases with $N$.}

 \end{example}

 \begin{example}(Time-varying MA model) Consider the following model: